-Four years ago, it was Pitzer's Core Values-especially Student Engagement "They didn't just see me as a student, they saw me as an individual and Social Responsibility-that drew Lewis to Claremont from his hometown transitioning from one phase of life to another," Lewis said.
-"I thought that was of Atlanta. really beautiful."
+Four years ago, it was Pitzer's Core Values-especially Student Engagement and Social Responsibility-that drew Lewis to Claremont from his hometown of Atlanta.

 "I was heavily involved in my community back home," says Lewis, who, in the tenth grade, helped found a nonprofit program dedicated to affordable housing.
 "I knew that Pitzer, where people love to interact with each other, was a perfect place for me."